How to Prepare for a Tight Truckload Market: 4 Things Shippers Can Do

 2. Implement ‘Shipper of Choice’ Strategies Now

-You should always strive to be a ‘Shipper of Choice’ — regardless of market condition — but it is especially important as we transition from a shipper’s market to a carrier’s market.
+You should always strive to be a "shipper of choice" — regardless of market conditions — but it is especially important during the transition from a shipper’s market to a carrier’s market.

 As more freight options open up for carriers, these best practices make a difference in securing the capacity you need.